kaiwalyakoparkar/practical-devops/Prometheus/Readme.md

-# Promethus
+# Prometheus
-You can learn Promethus from the following blogs and youtube videos
+You can learn Prometheus from the following blogs and youtube videos

 - [Blog](https://blogs.kaiwalyakoparkar.com/introduction-to-prometheus)